weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <hr/><br/>

-## Putting it together
+# Putting it together

-The following code puts it all together.
+The following code puts the above steps together.
 You can run it yourself to import the data into your Weaviate instance.

 <details>
   <summary>End-to-end code</summary>